Titan submersible implosion: The Titan submersible

 Formerly known as Cyclops 2, Titan was a five-person submersible vessel operated by OceanGate Inc. The 6.7 m, 10432 kg vessel was constructed from carbon fibre and titanium.
 The entire pressure vessel consisted of two titanium hemispheres (domes) with matching titanium interface rings bonded to the 142 cm internal diameter, 2.4 m carbon fibre-wound cylinder.
 One of the titanium hemispherical end caps was detachable to provide the hatch and was fitted with a 380 mm acrylic window.
 In 2020, Rush said that the hull, originally designed to reach 4000 m below sea level, had been downgraded to a depth rating of 3000 m after demonstrating signs of cyclic fatigue.
 In 2020 and 2021, the hull was repaired or rebuilt.
 Rush told the Travel Weekly editor-in-chief that the carbon fibre had been sourced at a discount from Boeing because it was too old for use in the company's airplanes.
 Boeing stated they have no records of any sale to Rush or to OceanGate.
 OceanGate had initially not sought certification for Titan, arguing that excessive safety protocols hindered innovation.
 Lloyd's Register, a ship classification society, refused OceanGate's request to class the vessel in 2019.

 Titan could move at as much as 3 knot using four electric thrusters, arrayed two horizontal and two vertical.
-Its steering controls consisted of a Logitech F710 wireless game controller with modified longer analogue sticks resembling traditional joysticks.
+Its steering controls consisted of a Logitech F710 wireless game controller with modified longer analog sticks resembling traditional joysticks.
 The University of Washington's Applied Physics Laboratory assisted with the control design on the Cyclops 1 using a DualShock 3 video game controller, which was carried over to Titan, substituting with the Logitech controller.
 The use of commercial off-the-shelf game controllers is common for remote-controlled vehicles such as unmanned aerial vehicles or bomb disposal robots, while the United States Navy uses Xbox 360 controllers to control periscopes in s.